developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 ---
-title: Using the Tabbar
+title: Multi-session Guide
 productversion: '2.5'
 product: Enterprise Browser
 layout: guide.html
 ---
 ## Overview
-Enterprise Browser 2.5 (and higher) permits the use of tabs similar to those found on many desktop browsers, each with its own `Config.xml` file and potentially different sets of functions.
-Tabs are a convenient way to employ multiple apps or multiple feature sets with a simple and familiar way of switching between them.
+Enterprise Browser 2.5 (and higher) supports the ability to run multiple EB apps at the same time, each accessing different `Config.xml` files and with different set of configuration settings.
+This provides a convenient way to launch multiple apps and feature-sets with multiple easy ways of switching between them.

+The multi-session can be implemeted in two ways:

+**Shortcut method**

+**Tab method**

 #### Tabbar Rules